b-steve/ascr/README.md

 If there are any errors with the installation or in the above tests please get in touch using the contact details below.

-NOTE: Model fitting will not work on OSX in version 2.2.1.
-A workaround is to create the ADMB eecutable itself:
+NOTE: Model fitting will not work on OSX in version 2.2.1 of `ascr`.
+A workaround is to create the ADMB executable yourself:

 1. Download and install [ADMB](http://www.admb-project.org/downloads/).
 2. In R, run `system.file(package = "ascr")` to find the directory where `ascr` is installed.